 Are There Toxins in Your Toilet Paper?
 Pay Attention Especially If You Are Female.

 Thousands of chemicals are used to process commercial paper products like baby wipes & toilet paper.
 And as a woman, what I put inside me to wipe can have an impact on my health because I’m very vascular down there.
 One of the worst chemicals used in the processing of toilet paper is chlorine.
-So it’s important to be cognizant of what chemicals touch our most porous area because toxic substances can easily enter into our skin and get into our bloodstream.
+So it’s important to be cognizant of what chemicals touch our most porous area because toxic substances can easily enter our skin and get into our bloodstream.
 Selecting toilet paper that does the least amount of harm to both our bodies and the environment is wise.

 3 key areas where toilet paper can cause you harm: